yuanzzhang/EDA-billionaires/README.md

 # Study of Billionaires

-An exploratory data analysis (EDA) of studying top wealth rankings about billionaires.

-The source for the [billionaires.csv](https://think.cs.vt.edu/corgis/datasets/csv/billionaires/billionaires.csv) dataset stems from Forbes World's Billionaires lists from 1996-2014.
-There are 22 variables and 2614 observations.
-The [host](https://think.cs.vt.edu/corgis/csv/billionaires/) of the data is from the [CORGIS Dataset Project](https://corgis-edu.github.io/corgis/).
-For more detailed descriptions, please visit: <https://think.cs.vt.edu/corgis/csv/billionaires>.
+This project analyzed the Forbes World's Billionaires lists from 1996-2014, using 22 variables and 2614 observations from the [CORGIS Dataset Project](https://corgis-edu.github.io/corgis/csv/billionaires/).

-In this project, our goal is to figure out what factors contribute to the rank in which certain billionaires fall.
-The rank is comparing the income between billionaires and we are interested in whether age, gender, company type, location, inherited through family, or the year the company was founded, played a large factor in their rank.
-Before we analysis, we only select year 2014.
-We utilized a simple linear regression modeling on the relationship between age and wealth, and a randomization testing on gender and wealth.
+The goal was to identify factors influencing the rank of billionaires based on their income.
+The focus was on age, gender, company type, location, inherited wealth, and the year the company was founded.
+The analysis included a simple linear regression of the relationship between age and wealth, and a randomization test on the difference in mean wealth between male and female billionaires in 2014.

-We found that there is a positive linear relationship between wealth and age, and there is no significant evidence that there is a difference between the mean of wealth worth in billions for male and that for female in 2014.
-Even though there is no difference between two means.
-The proportion of female billionaires is much smaller than that of male billionaires.
+The results showed a positive linear relationship between wealth and age, and no significant difference in mean wealth between male and female billionaires in 2014.
+However, the proportion of female billionaires was much smaller than that of male billionaires.

 ### Group Members
 Christie Yang
 Everett Cheng
 Yuan Zhang